Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Optimizing growth in CAH

 It is unclear what concentration of adrenal androgens is best for normal growth, puberty, and bone health.

 One of the challenging aspects of long-term management is optimizing growth so that a child with CAH achieves his or her height potential because both undertreatment and overtreatment can reduce growth or the remaining time for growth.
 While glucocorticoids are essential for health, dosing is always a matter of approximation.
 In even mildly excessive amounts, glucocorticoids slow growth.
 On the other hand, adrenal androgens are readily converted to estradiol, which accelerates bone maturation and can lead to early epiphyseal closure.
 This narrow target of optimal dose is made more difficult to obtain by the imperfect replication of normal diurnal plasma cortisol levels produced by 2 or 3 oral doses of hydrocortisone.
 As a consequence, average height losses of about 4 inches (10 cm) have been reported with traditional management.

 Traditionally, pediatric endocrinologists have tried to optimize growth by measuring a child every few months to assess current rate of growth, by checking the bone age every year or two, by periodically measuring 17OHP and testosterone levels as indicators of adrenal suppression, and by using hydrocortisone for glucocorticoid replacement rather than longer-acting prednisone or dexamethasone.

-The growth problem is even worse in the simple virilizing forms of CAH which are detected when premature pubic hair appears in childhood, because the bone age is often several years advanced at the age of diagnosis.
-While a boy (or girl) with simple virilizing CAH is taller than peers at that point, he will have far fewer years remaining to grow, and may go from being a very tall 7-year-old to a 62-inch 13-year-old who has completed growth.
+The growth problem is even worse in the simple virilizing forms of CAH which are detected when premature pubic hair appears in childhood because the bone age is often several years advanced at the age of diagnosis.
+While a boy (or girl) with simple virilizing CAH is taller than peers at that point, he will have far fewer years remaining to grow and may go from being a very tall 7-year-old to a 62-inch 13-year-old who has completed growth.
 Even with adrenal suppression, many of these children will have already had central precocious puberty triggered by the prolonged exposure of the hypothalamus to the adrenal androgens and estrogens.
 If this has begun, it may be advantageous to suppress puberty with a gonadotropin-releasing hormone agonist such as leuprolide to slow continuing bone maturation.

 In recent years some newer approaches to optimizing growth have been researched and are beginning to be used.
 It is possible to reduce the effects of androgens on the body by blocking the receptors with an antiandrogen such as flutamide and by reducing the conversion of testosterone to estradiol.
 This conversion is mediated by aromatase and can be inhibited by aromatase blockers such as testolactone.
-Blocking the effects and conversions of estrogens will allow use of lower doses of glucocorticoids with less risk of acceleration of bone maturation.
+Blocking the effects and conversions of estrogens will allow the use of lower doses of glucocorticoids with less risk of acceleration of bone maturation.
 Other proposed interventions have included bilateral adrenalectomy to remove the androgen sources, or growth hormone treatment to enhance growth.